 Kirsten Swenson, “Lorraine O’Grady at the Carpenter Center for the Visual Arts.”
-Art in America, February 2016, p 102, print.
+Art in America, p 102, February 2016.

 At the time, it seemed unremarkable to walk onto the Harvard campus to view “Lorraine O’Grady: Where Margins Become Centers,” tucked inside the Carpenter Center, America’s sole Le Corbusier-designed building.
 The exhibition pivoted around O’Grady’s iconic 1981 performance, Mlle Bourgeoise Noire Goes to the New Museum.
 Archival materials from this “guerrilla invasion” were displayed in vitrines throughout the show.
 O’Grady had crashed the opening of the New Museum’s “Persona,” an exhibition featuring nine artists working with alter egos.
 The concept seemed progressive—Collette, Lynn Hershman Leeson and Eleanor Antin participated—but every artist was white.
 The rapidly politicizing New York art world of the early 1980s still had its margins.
 O’Grady, New England-raised and of Caribbean, African and Irish descent, protested her exclusion.
 After all, her persona, Mlle Bourgeoise Noire, had achieved a degree of art world notoriety, and the museum had invited her to lead a program for schoolchildren (later rescinded).
 O’Grady was not pleased.
 She arrived at the opening in a dress and cape stitched of white gloves.
 She handed out chrysanthemums, smiling sweetly, then beat herself with a cat-o’-